-- \id : the new C type for this struct. - \id-pointer: a pointer type that should be used when a pointer to values of this struct are used. - \id-pointer/null: like \id-pointer, but allowing NULL pointers (as represented on the Racket side by #f). - id?: a predicate for the new type.
+- \id : the new C type for this struct. - \id-pointer: a pointer type that should be used when a pointer to values of this struct are used. - \id-pointer/null: like \id-pointer, but allowing NULL pointers (as represented on the Racket side by #f).

-- id-tag: the tag object that is used with instances.
-The tag object may be the symbol form of id or a list of symbols containing the id symbol and other symbols, such as the super-id symbol. - make-id: a constructor, which expects an argument for each field. - id-field-id: an accessor function for each field-id; if the field has a C struct type, then the result of the accessor is a pointer to the field within the enclosing structure, rather than a copy of the field. - set-id-field-id!: a mutator function for each field-id. - id: structure-type information compatible with struct-out or match (but not struct or define-struct); currently, this information is correct only when no super-id is specified. - id->list, list->id: a function that converts a struct into a list of field values and vice versa. - id->list\, list\->id : like id->list, list->id, but fields that are structs are recursively unpacked to lists or packed from lists. - struct:cpointer:id: only when a #:property is specified a structure type that corresponds to a wrapper to reflect properties (see below).
+- id?: a predicate for the new type. - id-tag: the tag object that is used with instances.
+The tag object may be the symbol form of id or a list of symbols containing the id symbol and other symbols, such as the super-id symbol. - make-id: a constructor, which expects an argument for each field. - id-field-id: an accessor function for each field-id; if the field has a C struct type, then the result of the accessor is a pointer to the field within the enclosing structure, rather than a copy of the field. - set-id-field-id!: a mutator function for each field-id. - id-field-id-offset : the absolute offset, in bytes, of each field-id, if #:define-unsafe is present. - unsafe-id-field-id: an unsafe accessor function for each field-id, if #:define-unsafe is present. - unsafe-set-id-field-id!: an unsafe mutator function for each field-id, if #:define-unsafe is present. - id: structure-type information compatible with struct-out or match (but not struct or define-struct); currently, this information is correct only when no super-id is specified. - id->list, list->id: a function that converts a struct into a list of field values and vice versa. - id->list\, list\->id : like id->list, list->id, but fields that are structs are recursively unpacked to lists or packed from lists. - struct:cpointer:id: only when a #:property is specified a structure type that corresponds to a wrapper to reflect properties (see below).